When you think about ‘old age’, what first comes to mind?

 For someone in their twenties, do you foresee the undergraduate degree you have just taken will provide you with sufficient skills to see you through a 60 year career in a rapidly changing world?
 And how do you prepare financially for a later life that might be 80 years away?

 The typical path that many anticipate – education, followed by career and then retirement – is starting to look not just untenable but undesirable.
-It’s the beginning of the end for the traditional three-stage life, as Lynda Gratton and David Scott argued powerfully in their recent book, ‘The 100 Year Life.’
+It’s the beginning of the end for the traditional three-stage life, as Lynda Gratton and Andrew Scott argued powerfully in their recent book, ‘The 100 Year Life.’

 Over the arc of a 100 year life, we need to re-think each of these stages: